ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 maxmemory-policy allkeys-lru
 ```

-Check the Redis Pod again using `redis-cli` via `kubectl exec` to see if the configuration was applied:
+7. Check the Redis Pod again using `redis-cli` via `kubectl exec` to see if the configuration was applied:

 ```shell
 kubectl exec -it redis -- redis-cli
 ```

-Check `maxmemory`:
+8. Check `maxmemory`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It remains at the default value of 0:
+Note that it remains at the default value of `0`:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Similarly, `maxmemory-policy` remains at the `noeviction` default setting:
+Similarly, check `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-Returns:
+Note that it also remains at the default value of `noeviction`:

 ```shell
 1) "maxmemory-policy"